Declaring a Dormant Company in Hong Kong

 Do you want to save cost for your inactive company?

 Well, under Section 5 of the Hong Kong Companies Ordinance, private companies can apply for dormant status to be exempted from complying with certain statutory requirements.

-How to declare as a dormant company
+How to declare as a dormant company in Hong Kong

 - The date of delivery of the special resolution to the Registrar of Companies; OR